bradurani/pg-eyeballs/README.md

 gocmdpev
 # pg-eyeballs

-`pg-eyeballs` is a ruby gem that gives you detailed information about active record query execution.
-It gives you `EXPLAIN` output for all queries run by an active record relation in a way that works well from the Rails console and works well with other query analysis tools.
+`pg-eyeballs` is a ruby gem that gives you detailed information about how the SQL queries created by the active record you write are executed by the database.
+It gives you an easy, ruby friendly way to see the output of Postgres' [`EXPLAIN` command](https://www.postgresql.org/docs/9.4/static/using-explain.html) and integrates with popular query analysis tools.
+Using it you can see:
+- What queries were run
+- How long the queries took to run
+- Which indexes were used
+- Which algorithms for used
+- Much more!

 ## Installation